Lisa1254/RNA_seq_workflow/README.md

 Script 5: Section on transcript annotations and plots needs update
 Scripts 6: Finish commenting plot after function is done
 Script 7: In progress
-Currently working on fixing draw_topGO_heatmap function: fix colours of annotations, fix title at top, also need accommodation for if duplicate rownames occur from annotations (currently error with DRIMSeq data)
+draw_topGO_heatmap function: fix colours of annotations, fix title at top, also need accommodation for if duplicate rownames occur from annotations
 Functions - verify that functions from specific packages are identified using double colon format (package::function)